 12. Once I have been accepted, when can I register for classes?

-Incoming graduate students must be advised by the School of Music Graduate Program Director before they can register for classes.
-Before you arrive on campus, please email the Graduate Studies Director to set up an advising appointment.
+Incoming graduate students must be advised by the School of Music Associate Dean for Graduate Studies before they can register for classes.
+Before you arrive on campus, please email the Associate Dean for Graduate Studies to set up an advising appointment.

 13. When should I plan to arrive on campus?